 You are entitled by law and University policy to examine and challenge most of the records that the University maintains on you.
 These records may be confidential and in most circumstances may be released to third parties only with your prior consent.
-Such matters are detailed in the Berkeley Campus Policy Governing Disclosure of Information from Student Records (http://registrar.berkeley.edu/academic-policies-procedures/ferpa), available at Cal Student Central, 120 Sproul Hall.
+Such matters are detailed in the Berkeley Campus Policy Governing Disclosure of Information from Student Records (http://registrar.berkeley.edu/academic-policies-procedures/ferpa).